Zortrax M200 3D Printer Review

 Thoughts on Z-Suite

-With that said, the Zortrax materials available to run in the Zortrax M200 3D Printer are many and covers most of the needs for engineering and designer customers:
+Regardless of 3rd party filaments or not, the Zortrax materials for the Zortrax M200 3D Printer are many and covers most of the needs for engineering and designer customers:

 - Z-ABS – Durable and impact resistance.
 Does have some shrink to it.
 Perfect for small models and to post-process